colinkiama/colinkiama-www/content/blog/making-four-in-a-row-part-7.md

 }
 ```

-To test out whether the `GameObject` is being inherited by `GameObject` correctly, you'll recreate the last post's white rectangle drawing using the `Board` class.
+To test out whether the `GameObject` is being inherited by `Board` correctly, you'll recreate the last post's white rectangle drawing using the `Board` class.

-Add a method called `render` to the `Board` class that will render a white rectangle and restore the state of the context object:
+Add a method called `render()` to the `Board` class that will render a white rectangle then restore the state of the context object:

 ```js
 import GameObject from "./GameObject.js";